FERC takes aim at Deutsche Bank over power market manipulation

-NEW YORK, Sept 6 Federal energy regulators have asked Deutsche Bank Energy Trading LLC to provide proof that it did not manipulate California energy markets or face a $1.5 million fine, the regulator said in an order issued on Wednesday.
+NEW YORK Federal energy regulators have asked Deutsche Bank Energy Trading LLC to provide proof that it did not manipulate California energy markets or face a 941.5 thousand pounds fine, the regulator said in an order issued on Wednesday.

 The U.S. Federal Energy Regulatory Commission (FERC) alleged that the bank's energy trading unit "engaged in manipulation and submitted false information in connection with its trading" at the 17 megawatt Silver Peak interconnection in the California ISO between January 29, 2010 and March 24, 2010.